Preregistering Research

 Creating a preregistration

-Preregistrations come in many forms, depending on discipline and the kind of study being undertaken.
+Preregistrations come in many forms, depending on discipline and the kind of study.
 But whatever the discipline, and whatever form the preregistration takes, it should:

 • Clearly describe the research questions and hypotheses.
 Hypotheses should be numbered and clearly addressed in the analysis plan.
-All terms and variables should be described, as should the study’s scope, inclusion and exclusion criteria, and underlying assumptions.
+All terms and variables should be described.
+The study’s scope, inclusion and exclusion criteria, and underlying assumptions should also be detailed.

 • Contain sufficient detail to be reproducible.
-The study design’s methods section and analysis plan should each contain enough detail that another researcher could reproduce the study using the preregistration alone.
-This means clear step-by step protocols with as much detail as possible, as well as description on how to interpret the data collected.
+Methods sections and analysis plans should contain enough detail to be replicated by others.
+This requires clear step-by step protocols for data collection, as well as descriptions of how to interpret the data.

 • Provide metadata that makes it discoverable.
-At a minimum this includes a clear title, abstract/description, and the names of lead researchers.
+At a minimum, the record should have a clear title, an abstract/description, and the names of lead researchers.
 Providing keywords or subject headings will also aid discoverability.

 Major registries often contain their own advice for creating robust preregistrations.
 See, for example: